 Roommates aren’t just for college students.
-As rents soar, more adults are joining households to share the burden.
+As rents soar, more adults are combining households to share the burden.
 By the end of 2019, nearly a third of U.S. adults over 18 lived in a shared household, according to the Census Bureau.
-That’s up from roughly one in five adults in 2005.
+That’s up from roughly 1 in 5 adults in 2005.

 But living with a roommate isn’t always how “Friends” made it out to be.
-Yes, you can lower your rent payments and save money on utility bills, but you can also find yourself living with a narcissistic jerk.
+You can lower your rent payments and save money on utility bills, but you can also find yourself living with someone who isn’t a good match.

-Before signing a long-term lease contract with a roommate — even a friend you think you know well — ask these questions of both your prospective roommate and yourself, and be prepared to share the answers openly.
-Yes, some of these questions feel personal, but living with another adult is personal, and you need to know the answers before committing to live together.
+Before signing a long-term lease contract with a roommate — even a friend or co-worker you think you know well — ask your prospective roommate plenty of financial questions, and be prepared to share your answers openly.
+Some questions during a roommate interview may feel personal, but living with another adult is personal, and you need to know the answers before committing to live together.

 If your roommate can’t pay the rent, it’s not just their problem.
 It’s your problem too, putting you in a position to either cover their rent payment or face eviction and rent judgments.

-Keep in mind that what they do today may not be what they’ll be doing next month.
-Ask them about where they see their career going and the stability of their current job.
-If they’re thinking about making a career change, that can pose a risk to their income.
+Whether they’re employed full time or freelancing, what they do today may not be what they’ll be doing next month.
+So ask them about where they see their career going and the stability of their current job.
+If they’re thinking about making a career change, that poses a risk to their income as well.

 2. What’s Your Net Monthly Income?
 Does It Ever Vary?